wizardjedi/smpp-test-tools/smpp-simulator/README.md

 ### Simulator methods

 * createDeliveryReceipt(SubmitSm) - helper method for creating delivery receipt object from SubmitSm
-* scheduleDeliverySm(DeliverySm) - helper method for schedule sending of DELIVERY_SM
+* scheduleDeliverySm(DeliverySm, Session, delayMillis) - helper method for schedule sending of DELIVERY_SM to session with specified delay in milliseconds